Arie Belldegrun: Career

 In 1996, Belldegrun established his first company, Agensys, which was an early-stage privately held biotechnology company based in Los Angeles.
 The company was focused on the development of fully human monoclonal antibodies to treat solid tumor cancers in a variety of cancer targets.
 He served as its founding chairman of the board of directors from 1996 to 2002, and then as a director.
 In December 2007, Agensys was acquired by Astellas Pharma in a deal valued at US$537 million.

 In 2003, Belldegrun became the founding vice-chairman of the board of directors and chairman of the scientific advisory board of Cougar Biotechnology; the company had a focus in the field of oncology.
 In July 2009, Cougar Biotechnology was acquired by Johnson & Johnson in a $970 million transaction.
 In April 2011, the United States Food and Drug Administration approved abiraterone acetate (Zytiga), Cougar's lead product, for late-stage prostate cancer.

 In 2008, Belldegrun became the chairman and partner of Two River, a New York-based venture capital firm and merchant bank focused on the life science sector.
 Two River specializes in investments in life science, biotechnology, and in firms focused on developing preventative and therapeutic technologies for a broad spectrum of disease areas including oncology, cardiovascular disease, neurological disorders, and companion animal health care.

 Belldegrun is the founder, chairman, president and CEO of Kite Pharma.
-Although founded in 2009, the company went public in June 2014.
+Founded in 2009, the company went public in June 2014.
 Based in Santa Monica, Kite Pharma is a commercial-stage biopharmaceutical company engaged in the development of novel cancer immunotherapy products with a primary focus on engineered autologous T cell therapy (eACT) designed to restore the immune system's ability to recognize and eradicate tumors.
 On August 28, 2017, Gilead Sciences announced that it would acquire Kite Pharma for $11.9 billion in an all-cash deal, equating to $180 cash per share.
 The deal added a CAR-T candidate to Gilead's existing portfolio.
 The acquisition was completed in October 2017.
 In October 2017, Kite Pharma's therapy, Yescarta (axicabtagene ciloleucel) became the first CAR-T therapy approved by the FDA for the treatment of adult patients with relapsed or refractory large B-cell lymphoma after two or more lines of systemic therapy.